CleverCloud/documentation/README.md

 **Ignored markdown files** are listed in the `.markdownlintignore`.
-**Ignored specifications**, such as some HTML tag of Web Components, are configured in the `.markdownlint.jsonc`
+**Ignored specifications**, such as some HTML tag of Web Components, are configured in the `.markdownlint.jsonc` **Editorial checks** with [Vale.sh](https://vale.sh).
+Install Vale on your machine or as a VSCode extension if you want to run checks before submitting your PR.
+This project is already configured to use it.

+## Adding a new Guide

+Run `hugo new content guides/<framework>.md`.
+Hugo generates a new file from a guide template (stored in `/archetypes`).

+In this new guide file's metadata, set `draft: true` to publish it.

 ## Adding changelog entries *(internal only)*